 These additional coverages are completely optional.
 Ask yourself if you need these extra coverages.

-Four essential tips when buying car insurance
+Four essential tips to save on car insurance

 It’s not hard to gauge how much car insurance is enough.
 With a simple assessment, you can be certain that you’re getting enough coverage for your car.
 To maximize savings without skimping on the quality of your coverage, here are some tips you can do when shopping for car insurance.